 Tell me a bit about your home and what inspired you for your minimal decor.

 I moved into this small apartment with minimalist ideals and plans to travel and get outside more.
-I have the tendency to be somewhat of a homebody a times.
-White walls and minimal furniture makes my home and life in general seem more simplified.
+I have the tendency to be somewhat of a homebody at times.
+White walls and minimal furniture makes my home and life, in general, seem more simplified.

 What would consider your style to be?

 What made you start crushing on the vintage vibe?

 Growing up, the women in my family were big antiquers.
 Every summer, I would take a trip with my grandparents and aunt up the east coast, and these trips were centered around antiquing.
 So, I have always had an appreciation for objects that are well-made and unique.

 I didn’t realize the obsession had been passed on to me until later in life, and really until I moved to Denver.
 There is just so much stuff in the city!
 My vintage hunts began around the many yard sales, estate sales, and vintage shops.
 At first, I was looking for props to use for my photography business, and then I keep finding more and more unique pieces.